tubmulur/EDRO.SOT/README.md

 https://vk.com/loudrepublic?w=wall-167038841_196
 # Tue 31 march 2020.
 Continue working.
 4 days before the time is up.
 Before the 4th april we must switch version to up grade.
 Non compromise.
 Just silence, continue moving forward.
 Our time is only in our hands.
 And we are.

-# Current position: Before structure 2.
+# Current position: On structure 2.
+Before construct.

 # Including: Благословенный RCe.Framework, VectorKIIM, HFICWorkRespect;